 Electric power system operators can reduce the uncertainty of solar and wind generation output by using forecasts that incorporate meteorological data to predict production.
-Such systems yield both hour-ahead and day-ahead forecasts to support real-time operations.
+Such systems typically provide forecasts at a number of timescales, ranging from less than one hour ahead to one day ahead, to support real-time operations.
 They also inform the scheduling and market decisions necessary for day-ahead planning.

 Forecasting allows operators to anticipate solar and wind generation levels and adjust other generation units accordingly.
 Improved short-term wind production forecasts let operators make better day-ahead market operation and unit-commitment decisions, help real-time operations in the hour ahead, and warn operators about severe weather events.
 Advanced forecasting systems can also help warn system operators if extreme weather events are likely so the operator can take measures to protect generation equipment.

 The seamless integration of variable generation output forecasting—into both power market and utility control room operations—is critical to accommodating large penetrations of renewable energy in electric power systems.

 For More Information

 For more information about variable generation forecasting, see the following resources.
 Additional publications can be found in the NREL Publications Database.

 Wind Power Forecasting Error Frequency Analyses for Operational Power System Studies

 This paper examines wind power forecasting errors using the Western Wind and Solar Integration Study database of wind power forecasts and numerical actualizations.